The Solomon Scandals A Washington newspaper novel by David Rothman

 STONE: Why do you make such a big deal of me being Jewish?

 ROTHMAN: Great for the plot.
 Sy Solomon is a landsman, in a general way—an Eastern European Jew just like your maternal ancestors.
-If he were Buddhist, it might be a little less challenging for you to investigate him.
-Your father, descended from old German-Jewish stock, is asking the classical question, ‘Is it good for the Jews?”
+If he were a WASP or an Asian Buddhist, it might be a little less challenging for you to investigate him.
+Your father, descended from old German-Jewish stock, is asking the classical question in effect, “Is it good for the Jews?”
 Understandably.
 Your parents came of age at a time when, for professional advancement, it was useful to change “Faberstein” to “Stone.”
-The main period in Scandals is the 1970s, but in many ways Herb and Lydia are still living in the ‘40s and ‘50s.
+The main period in Scandals is the 1970s, but in many ways Herb and Lydia are still living in the ’40s and ’50s.
 Newspaper life is the main show in the book.
-But along the way, Scandals turns out to be a Northern Virginia Jewish novel as well.
+But along the way, Scandals turns out to be a Northern Virginia Jewish novel in some respects.
 Oh, a little more about your last name.
-I actually gave it to you in honor of I. F. Stone, but as you can see, there’s a little more to the story than that.
+I actually gave it to you in honor of I.F.
+Stone, but as you can see, there’s a little more to the story than that.

 STONE: And of course there’s the bank angle.

 ROTHMAN: Exactly.
 Herb Stone just happens to work for a PR and lobbying firm repping a bank that’s loaned millions to Solomon and friends.
 Elton King, Herb’s boss, isn’t shy about dropping not-so-subtle hints.
-King’s a goy with enough nerve to invoke the bad-for-the-Jews argument.
+King’s a goy with enough nerve to invoke the bad-for-the-Jews argument himself.
 And meanwhile the bank angle leads to the heart attack angle.
 You worry your father will have another one.

 STONE: You researched the cardiac details a little too well.